Rosenberg & Estis P.C. Positions to Meet Growing Market Demand

 Rosenberg and Estis, P.C., a leading New York City real estate law firm, has announced a series of personnel additions and changes to meet increased demand for services from clients managing current market conditions.
 The firm has brought in two new members, and it has named a new member and promoted five attorneys to of counsel internally.

-John D. Giampolo and David B. Horn have joined the firm as members and Patrick R. Tierney, formerly of counsel with the firm, has been named a member.
+John D. Giampolo and David B. Horn have joined the firm as members.
 Daniel Grobman, Peter B. Kane, Dejan Kezunovic, Benjamin Z. Koblentz and Zachary J. Rothken have been promoted within the firm to of counsel.

 The expansion demonstrates Rosenberg & Estis‘ continued commitment to providing clients with comprehensive legal representation across all aspects of real estate.
 The firm offers departments in Litigation, Real Estate Transactions, Administrative Law/Rent Regulations, Construction, Co-Op/Condo, Property Tax (Certiorari), Reorganization & Bankruptcy, Tax Incentives & Affordable Housing, and Zoning & Land Use.